mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Security notions such as forward secrecy and post-compromise security are defined in {{security-considerations}}.

+As detailed in {{grease}}, "MLS the Generate Random Extensions And Sustain Extensibility" (GREASE) approach to maintaining extensibility, inserting random values into fields in which receivers are required to ignore unknown values.
+Specific "GREASE values" for this purpose are registered in the appropriate IANA registries.

 ## Presentation Language

 We use the TLS presentation language {{!RFC8446}} to describe the structure of